dpplweb/dpmemory/README.md

 Des Plaines Memory
 =================

 Des Plaines Memory is an online collection of historical materials collected by the Des Plaines Public Library and the Des Plaines History Center.
-Des Plaines Memory is built on ContentDM.
+Des Plaines Memory is built with ContentDM.
 This repository has files used to customize the site.

 You can view Des Plaines Memory at [http://www.desplainesmemory.org](http://www.desplainesmemory.org).